-Topic and ref Summary of proposals Summary of feedback Tentative decisions c) income and expenses from cash and cash equivalents if the entity, in the course of its main business activities, invests in financial assets that generate a return individually and largely independently of other resources held by the entity (paragraph 52(a) of the Exposure Draft).6 d) income and expenses on liabilities arising from issued investment contracts with participation features recognised applying IFRS 9 Financial Instruments (paragraph 52(b) of the Exposure Draft).7 e) insurance finance income and expenses included in profit or loss (paragraph 52(c) of the Exposure Draft).8 December 2020 AP21D Subtotals and categories - Integral and non-integral associates and JVs A10.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions c) income and expenses from cash and cash equivalents if the entity, in the course of its main business activities, invests in financial assets that generate a return individually and largely independently of other resources held by the entity (paragraph 52(a) of the Exposure Draft). d) income and expenses on liabilities arising from issued investment contracts with participation features recognised applying IFRS 9 Financial Instruments (paragraph 52(b) of the Exposure Draft). e) insurance finance income and expenses included in profit or loss (paragraph 52(c) of the Exposure Draft).
+December 2020 AP21D Subtotals and categories - Integral and non-integral associates and JVs A10.
 The Exposure Draft proposed to require an entity to classify its equity-accounted associates and joint ventures as either integral or non-integral to the entity's main business activities, and proposed definitions of integral and non-integral associates and joint ventures.
 The Exposure Draft also proposed to require an entity to provide information about integral associates and joint ventures B14.
 Respondents expressed diverse opinions across various aspects of the proposals in the Exposure Draft.
 Many respondents did not express an overall view, commenting instead on specific aspects of the proposals.
 However, of those that expressed an overall view, more disagreed with the proposals than agreed.
 B15.
 Most respondents highlighted concerns with the proposals.
 These respondents included respondents that agreed with the proposals, Confirmed proposals C22.
 The IASB tentatively confirmed to require an entity to classify income and expenses from equity-accounted associates and joint ventures outside the operating category.
 Changes to the proposals C23.
 The IASB tentatively decided:

-6 Also see paragraphs B30 and BC70-BC72 of the Exposure Draft.
+&lt;sup>6 Also see paragraphs B30 of the Exposure Draft and BC70-BC72 of the Basis for Conclusions on the Exposure Draft.

-7 Also see paragraphs BC74-BC76 of the Exposure Draft.
+&lt;sup>7 Also see paragraphs BC74-BC76 of the Basis for Conclusions on the Exposure Draft.

-8 Also see paragraphs BC73 of the Exposure Draft.
+&lt;sup>8 Also see paragraphs BC73 of the Basis for Conclusions on the Exposure Draft.